microsoft/Windows-appsample-photo-lab/README.md

 Each of these starting points is a simplified version of the complete sample, making the code easier to browse around in as you go through each tutorial.

 > **Note:** The tutorials do not proceed sequentially to build up to the complete sample, so be sure to start each tutorial by opening the correct starting point project.
-Also, be sure to check out the complete sample to see additional features such as custom animations and phone support.
+Also, be sure to check out the complete sample to see additional features such as custom animations.

 ## Features

 PhotoLab demonstrates:

 * XAML layout ranging from basics to adaptive and tailored layouts.
 * XAML data binding including the [{x:Bind} markup extension](https://docs.microsoft.com/windows/uwp/xaml-platform/x-bind-markup-extension).
 * XAML styling and UI customization.
 * Image effects from [Windows.UI.Composition](https://docs.microsoft.com/uwp/api/windows.ui.composition).
-* The use of open source libraries including the [UWP Community Toolkit](https://github.com/Microsoft/UWPCommunityToolkit) (for [ReorderGridAnimation](http://docs.uwpcommunitytoolkit.com/en/master/animations/ReorderGrid/) and [Telerik UI for UWP](https://github.com/telerik/UI-For-UWP) (for [RadRating control](http://docs.telerik.com/devtools/universal-windows-platform/controls/radrating/rating-gettingstarted)).
+* Use of the [Windows UI Library (WinUI)](https://docs.microsoft.com/windows/apps/winui) and the [Windows Community Toolkit](https://docs.microsoft.com/windows/communitytoolkit/) (for [ReorderGridAnimation](https://docs.microsoft.com/windows/communitytoolkit/animations/reordergrid)).
 * Loading images from the Pictures library using data virtualization to increase performance when there are numerous files.

 ## Code at a glance